-5) If you plan to climb down via the green. short trails, look for the white bird symbol on the Gulch.
+4) If you plan to climb down to Coyote Gulch, look for the white bird symbol on the Gulch:

 That symbol will be easy to see when you get to the descent area (it’s how you’ll know where to go down).